laher/ChordialJS/README.md

  - ChordialJS.chordTypes: so far 'major', 'minor' and 'seven' chords included
  - ChordialJS.tunings: so far, guitar (standard tuning) and ukelele (gCEA).

-### ChordialJS.keys, and chord progressions:
+### ChordialJS.scales, and chord progressions:
- - You can use the ChordialJS.keys data to tabulate chord progressions.
+ - You can use the ChordialJS.scales data to tabulate chord progressions.
  - Initially just the major keys are available for building chord progressions.

 ### Other options: